Hexzenberg/Spring-CRUD-RESTapi/README.md

 # CRUD API

 - This project is basically a RESTFul API made with Spring Boot(JAVA).
-The database used was PostgresSQL locally on the system.
+The database used was PostgreSQL locally on the system.

 - Easily able to do the CRUD operations in different url paths.
 Verified by sending the requests using POSTMAN.